ghashy/redis-in-action/doc/src/fake-web-retailer.md

 ### Quantity

-That maps an item ID to the quantity of that item, that the customer would like to purchase, body example:
+That maps an item ID to the quantity of that item, that the customer would like to purchase.

 ```json
 "{item}": "{quantity}"